JGAVEN/Lego-GPT/README.md

 # Launch the RQ worker in one terminal
 python backend/worker.py
+# Launch the detector worker in another
+python detector/worker.py

 # Launch the API server in another
 export JWT_SECRET=mysecret         # auth secret